youzaina001/Fine_tuning_microsoft_resnet_50_using_hugging_face/README.md

 After training, the model is evaluated on the test dataset to calculate accuracy and loss.
 The results are printed in the notebook.

-## Results

-- The trained model is capable of classifying images into 100 different categories with improved accuracy over the baseline pre-trained ResNet-50.